sysdiglabs/terraform-azurerm-secure/modules/services/service-principal/README.md

 The following resources will be created:
 - A Service Principal in your tenant, associated with the application ID of the service client in the Sysdig tenant.
-- Role assignments with associated role permissions to grant Sysdig read only permissions to secure your Azure subscription / Azure Tenant.
+- Role assignments with associated role permissions to grant Sysdig read only permissions to secure your Azure subscription, or Azure Tenant.

-If instrumenting an Azure Tenant, the role assignments will be created at the Root Management Group level for the Tenant.
+If instrumenting an Azure Tenant, the role assignments will be created at the Root Management Group level by default for the Tenant.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements